Copper one Penny token, minted by W.J. Taylor of London, circa 1860. Issued by O.H. Hedberg, owner of Oil & Colour Stores, in Hobart, Tasmania.

 Hedberg's main issue was quite standard, being a penny and a halfpenny.
 However it is confused by the existence of a large number of patterns, mules and late strikes.
 The regular series of issued tokens had no pictorial element.
 A second group of penny token patterns offered a variety of forms of the seated Australia while the third group, provide a variety of mules in both penny and halfpenny denominations and should be considered late strikes.

 A round copper token (34 mm diameter) giving the name, address and business of the issuer: O.H.
 Hedberg, Swedish House, Argyle St. Hobart Ton (sic), Oil & Colour Store together with the denomination one penny.
-The token has no pictorial element and is worn on the reverse.
+The token has no pictorial element.
+This token has been cleaned (resulting in a surface pitting) and varnished.

 At centre, O.H. / HEDBERG curved above, OIL & COLOUR STORE curved below, ARGYLE ST. HOBART TON

-At centre [ONE PENNY] curved above O.H.
-HEDBERG curved below SWEDISH HOUSE HOBART TON the denomination is worn off
+At centre ONE PENNY curved above O.H.
+HEDBERG curved below SWEDISH HOUSE HOBART TON

 circa 1860 AD